yougov/mongo-connector/README.md

 backend system.
 The general workflow of an OplogThread is:

 1. "Prepare for sync", which initializes a tailable cursor to the Oplog of the mongod.
 This cursor will return all new entries, which are processed in step 2.
-    a.
 If this is the first time the mongo-connector is being run, then a special "dump collection" occurs where all the documents from a given namespace are dumped into the backend.
-    b.
 On subsequent calls, the timestamp of the last oplog entry is stored in the system, so the OplogThread resumes where it left off instead of rereading  the whole oplog.

 2. For each entry in the oplog, we see if it's an insert/update operation or a delete operation.
    For insert/update operations, we fetch the document from either the mongos or the primary (depending on cluster setup).
 This document is passed up to the DocManager.
 For deletes, we pass up the unique key for the document to the DocManager.

 3. The DocManager can either batch documents and periodically update the backend, or immediately, or however the user chooses to.

 The above three steps essentially loop forever.
 For usage purposes, the only relevant layer is the DocManager, which will always get the documents from the underlying layer and is responsible for